alexwlchan/alexwlchan.net/src/_posts/2019/2019-04-28-reversing-a-tco-url-to-the-original-tweet.md

 ---
-layout: post
+category: Python
 date: 2019-04-28 09:13:06 +0000
-title: Reversing a t.co URL to the original tweet
+layout: post
 summary: Twitter uses t.co to shorten links in tweets, so I wrote some Python to take a t.co URL and find the original tweet.
-tags:
+tags: null
-category: Programming and code
+title: Reversing a t.co URL to the original tweet
 ---

 If you post a link on Twitter, it goes through Twitter's [t.co link-shortening service][tco].